 SQLite database FAQ: How do I create a SQLite database?

 Creating a new database in SQLite is so easy, it's amazing.
-Once you have SQLite installed and your PATH set up properly, from your Unix or DOS shell, just issue a SQLite command like this:
+Once you have SQLite installed and your PATH set up properly, from your Unix or DOS shell, just issue this SQLite command:

 $ sqlite3 database-name

 That's all you have to do to create a SQLite database.

 As a concrete example of how to create a SQLite database, if I want to create a new SQLite database named blog.db, I'd create it like this: